mpanighetti/dnd5e-updated-reincarnate-tables/ch-1-thesis.md

 **Method 1:** Select the die with the next-highest value, and re-roll for any results not on the table.
 For example, a d6 can be rolled for a d5 table, with a 6 requiring a re-roll.

 **Method 2:** As with rolling percentile dice, roll for each digit.
-For example, if the **Reincarnation Options** table has 54 results, first roll for the tens position (in this example, the tens position has six options, so roll a d6 and consider a 6 to be a 0), then for the ones position with a d10, rerolling an individual die if it creates an invalid result, such as a 56 or 00 (which would be 60).
+For example, if the **Reincarnation Options** table has 57 results, first roll for the tens position (in this example, the tens position has six options, so roll a d6 and consider a 6 to be a 0), then for the ones position with a d10, re-rolling an individual die if it creates an invalid result, such as a 58 or 00.

 ---